rajsinghbagri/rajsinghbagri.github.io/README.md

 ### **Coordinator**
 ### Techfest, IIT Bombay

-Spearheaded a team of 15+ organizers to conduct various events of Techfest, IIT Bombay
+Spearheaded a team of <strong>15+ organizers</strong> to conduct various events of Techfest, IIT Bombay
 <br>
-• Designed strategies for doing publicity or event using social media platforms
+• Designed <strong>strategies for doing publicity or event using social media platforms
 <br>
 • Coordinated with Chief guests in the event and managed the crowd on the main event day
 <br>